garimatus/anti-hate-discord-app/README.md

     1.2 Assign `ANALYSIS_MODEL` environment variable to be pulled with the Ollama API service container initialization.
 If not it will be set as default that's "gemma3:1b".
 2. Run `docker compose up` at root directory.

     3.1 Optionally assign the `ANALYZE_MESSAGE_SUCCESS_RATIO` environment variable with a decimal number between 0 and 1 to adjust the analysis success ratio (default is `0.95` = 95%).
-IMPORTANT: this will determinate the application build outcome and depends entirely and directly on the ratio and model used.
+IMPORTANT: this will determinate the application `docker compose up` outcome and depends entirely and directly on both the ratio and model used respectively.